-We also submit our consumption-based asset pricing model to a formal econometric test based on the method of simulated moments.
+We also submit our consumption-based asset pricing model to a formal econometric test based on MSM.
 The model performs remarkably well, despite its simplicity.
 Although the model gives rise to a significant equity premium, it fails to fully match the empirical premium for reasonable degrees of relative risk aversion.
 When risk aversion is as high as in some of the previous work, the model can also replicate the equity premium, but we leave a full treatment of this issue to future research.